ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 #### Tribunal

-We must "[build quality in](../principles/#build-quality-in)" by removing things that cause poor quality.
+We must *[**Build Quality In**](../principles/#build-quality-in)* by removing things that cause poor quality.
 In this monthly ceremony we identify and remove the person who created each defect.

 #### Dry Dock